 All About Growing Narcissus Daffodils

-Narcissus and Daffodils and Jonquils, oh my!
+Narcissus and Daffodils and Jonquils, Oh My!

-Narcissus Daffodils and Wildlife
+Narcissus Daffodils and Wildlife Safety

 How to Plant & Grow Narcissus Daffodil Bulbs

 - Start with High-Quality Bulbs: Did you know that the flowers and leaves you see in spring are already tucked away inside each fall-planted bulb?
 Well, it just goes to show how important it is to choose high-quality bulbs!

 - When to Plant Narcissus Daffodil Bulbs: Daffodils should be planted in the cooling soils of fall, which in some climates starts in early September, and in warmer areas, in late November.
 While you can hold onto your bulbs for a few weeks or even a couple of months before planting them, we recommend planting them shortly after arrival.
 Avoid refrigerating your bulbs, but store them in a cool, dark, dry place with good air circulation until it's time to plant.